rpcarver/sequelize/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![Greenkeeper badge](https://badges.greenkeeper.io/sequelize/sequelize.svg)](https://greenkeeper.io/)

+This forked version was created specifically for the mybooks tutorial series.
+It provides data type checking on validate and removes the datatype param esdoc declarations that give webstorm inspection fits.

 Sequelize is a promise-based Node.js ORM for Postgres, MySQL, SQLite and Microsoft SQL Server.
 It features solid transaction support, relations, read replication and more.

 ## Documentation